SreeramVipparla/Website_Resources_Creation/Readme.md

+# Website Resources Creation Project

-# Introduction
+## Introduction

-This project involves creating a Website using HTML and includes various styles and optimizations that make the website more user friendly.
+In this project I have developed a website using HTML which includes various styles and optimizations that make the website more user friendly.